 - Task Completion Times: The time taken to perform the experimental tasks during both the single and multi-camera trials were recorded.
-The task completion times help us get an objective evaluation of how a particular camera feed aids in performing a task efficiently and intuitively. - Number of Errors: The number of errors that occurs during the practice and performance phases of the single and multi-camera trials was recorded.
+The task completion times helps us get a objective evaluation of how a particular camera feed aids in performing a task efficiently and intuitively. - Number of Errors: The number of errors that occurs during the practice and performance phases of the single and multi-camera trials were recorded.
 These errors include misalignment of cups and knocking down of cups while stacking.
-Misalignment of cups implies cups were placed in the wrong location while stacking due to lost information from the camera's video feed.
-These errors help us objectively evaluate how a camera feed enables the correct performance of the tasks with sufficient visual feedback provided. - Camera Selection: During the multi-camera trials the number of camera switches between the various camera views was counted.
-These results can help identify the preferences of the participant for completing the task and helps objectively validate the responses provided by the participants' responses to the poststudy survey.
+Misalignment of cups imply cups placed in a wrong location while stacking due to lost information from the camera's video feed.
+These errors help us objectively evaluate how a camera feed enables correct performance of the tasks with sufficient visual feedback provided. - Camera Selection: During the multi-camera trials the number of camera switches between the various camera views were counted.
+These results can help identify the preferences of the participant for completing the task and helps objectively validate the responses provided by the participants responses to the post-study survey.